 Fat-free foods can include more carbohydrates and roughly the same number of calories as the regular version of the same dish.
 Please keep in mind that the total fat content mentioned on a food label does not always reveal the whole story.
 Check for a breakdown of fat kinds and choose healthier fats.
 Although still rich in calories, fats like monounsaturated and polyunsaturated are healthier alternatives since they can decrease cholesterol and reduce the risk of heart ailments.
 On the other side, you should restrict your intake of saturated and trans fat.

 Aside from reading your labels, regular blood glucose monitoring is an important element of proper diabetic care.
-The OKRA Care diabetic test kit includes all of the supplies you will need for your regular blood sugar level monitoring at an affordable price.
+The OKRA Pro Starter Kit Bundle includes all of the supplies you will need for your regular blood sugar level monitoring at an affordable price.
 If you are concerned about the jump in costs of purchasing test strips from the pharmacy, OKRA Care diabetic test refill kit is the perfect solution.